WebexCC-SA/LAB-2352/docs/Labguide/Lab2.md

 ### Step 4: Adding New Intents & Entities

-!!! note "Lab Objective"
+!!! note "Step Objective"
-    In this lab,
+    In this Step,

     1. We will learn how to add new intents and entities to enhance the bot's ability to understand and respond to a wider range of user inputs.